Shazi-dani/smart_tech_v1/README.md

 ## Design & Typography

+The design of this application appears to focus on usability by providing a user-friendly interface that aligns with its core functionality.
+Its layout likely ensures intuitive navigation, enabling users to easily access key features and perform tasks efficiently.
+The interface is likely responsive, ensuring compatibility across various devices and screen sizes, which enhances its accessibility.
+The visual hierarchy and feedback mechanisms, such as buttons, forms, and alerts, are probably crafted to guide users seamlessly through the application, minimizing confusion and errors.
+Overall, the design aims to create an engaging and efficient user experience, tailored to meet the specific needs of its target audience.

+### Typography

-The fonts i used for this project were plain, simple & easy to read and look pleasant to the eye.
+The fonts I have used for this project were plain, simple & easy to read and look pleasant to the eye.
 I have used the [Font Poppins](https://fonts.google.com/specimen/Poppins) & on many palces the default font by bootstrap [bootstrap css](https://stackpath.bootstrapcdn.com/bootstrap/4.5.2/css/bootstrap.min.css) as the default typography and styling reference.

+### Color Scheme

 I choose colors that provided are carefully chosen for branding and user experience.